 Eugene A. Sokoloff

-Eugene A. Sokoloff has filed over a dozen merits, amicus, and certiorari-stage briefs in the Supreme Court of the United States, and briefed numerous appeals and dispositive motions in the lower federal courts.
+Eugene Sokoloff has filed dozens of merits, amicus, and certiorari-stage briefs in the Supreme Court of the United States, and has briefed numerous appeals and dispositive motions in the lower federal courts.
 Eugene also advises clients facing pending or threatened litigation on a wide range of complex issues from civil rights to privacy, energy regulation, and bankruptcy.

-Prior to joining Hogan Lovells, Eugene served as a law clerk to the Honorable Robert D. Sack of the United States Court of Appeals for the Second Circuit.
-While in law school, he was a co-chair of the Morris Tyler Moot Court competition and winner of the Harlan Fisk Stone Prize for best oralist, and the Potter Stewart Prize for best written and oral advocacy.
+Prior to joining Hogan Lovells, Eugene served as a law clerk to the Honorable Robert D. Sack of the U.S. Court of Appeals for the Second Circuit.
+While in law school, he was a co-chair of the Morris Tyler Moot Court competition and winner of the Harlan Fisk Stone Prize for best oralist and the Potter Stewart Prize for best written and oral advocacy.
 He also served as a teaching assistant in civil procedure, and a Coker Fellow in torts.

 Areas of Focus

-Briefed and argued an appeal in the U.S Court of Appeals for the Sixth Circuit on behalf of a federal prisoner challenging an unlawfully imposed sentencing enhancement.
+Briefed, argued, and won an appeal in the U.S Court of Appeals for the Sixth Circuit on behalf of a federal prisoner challenging an unlawfully imposed sentencing enhancement.

-Briefed and won a motion to dismiss various statutory and common law fraud claims against a major medical device manufacturer in federal district court.
+Briefed and won a motion to dismiss claims brought by an insurance company against a major medical device manufacturer in federal district court.